Cardiovascular Study Guide for the CCRN

 Acute Peripheral Vascular Insufficiency

 Venous insufficiency will manifest as intermittent to constant aching or cramping.
 Pulses will be palpable.
 Skin will have some discoloration, usually brownish in color, especially around the ankles and anterior tibia.
-Ulcers, when present, are often superficial, irregular, and noted commonly on the lateral malleolus and anterior tibia.
+Ulcers, when present, are often superficial, irregular, pink/ red in color, and noted commonly on the lateral malleolus and anterior tibia.
 The patient may also experience moderate to severe edema.
 A majority of venous obstructions are due to thrombosis.

 Arterial/Venous Occlusion

 Sudden occlusion of a blood vessel can occur due to traumatic or non-traumatic events.
-Traumatic events include vessel crushing or rupture whereas non-traumatic events include embolism, vasospasm, and swelling.
+Traumatic events include vessel crushing or rupture, whereas non-traumatic events include embolism, vasospasm, and swelling.
 Once perfusion of the distal vessel is stopped, ischemia, cellular death, and necrosis ensue.
 Risk factors include age, tobacco use, diabetes, hyperlipidemia, and hypertension.

 Acute Venous Thromboembolism